Job board code starter for BCMS and Nuxt

 Now, let's plan out how we will model our data or, in other words, create our job posting template.

-From the image above, we can see the first things we'll need
+From the image above, you can see the first things you'll need:

 • Title - String - Required